 Financial anxiety has been a part of my life for as long as I can remember.
-I grew up in a low-income household, and as an adult, I have yet to earn $40,000 annually.
-I live in a scarcity mindset.
+I grew up in a low-income household — I live in a scarcity mindset.
 My fear of financial ruin and my belief that I’m always one step away from it informs my money decisions.

 This is a hard thing to admit as a personal finance blogger.
 Shouldn’t I be out here talking about my hustle, my profits, and my growing business?

 But that would be the wrong picture of me.
 I deal with this anxiety regularly.
 How do I break out of the cycle?
-Figuring out how to not stress about money is difficult.
+Figuring out how to not stress about money is difficult, but doable.

 What Is Financial Anxiety?

 Financial anxiety — or money anxiety disorder — is a feeling of stress, worry, or concern about your finances.
-In 2014, a study by the American Psychological Association found that 72 percent of Americans had felt stressed about money at least occasionally during the previous month.
 I feel that stress almost daily.
-And I’m not the only one who deals with a money anxiety disorder.
+And I’m not the only one who deals with a money-anxiety disorder.
+Sixty-two percent of Americans suffer from occasional stress about money, according to a 2017 study by the American Psychological Association.

 Where My Money Anxiety Comes From